 Energy service company (ESCO): A non-utility entity that provides retail, commercial, or industrial energy services.

 Green building and smart building: High performance building designs can incorporate microgrid technologies and control structures.

 IEEE 1547.x: A set of industry standards for interconnecting distributed energy resources to electric utility systems.
 IEEE 1547 is being amended to accommodate microgrids and higher penetrations of DERs.

-Interconnection: at the point of common coupling, interconnected systems are synchronized to the grid -- their frequency, voltage, and phase angles are matched up.
+Interconnection: at the point of coupling, interconnected systems are synchronized to the utility grid -- their frequency, voltage, and phase angles are matched to allow seamless interaction.

 IPP: Independent power producers are non-utility companies that generate and sell energy to one or more customers.

 Islanding: Intentional islanding is the act of physically disconnecting a defined group of electric circuits from a utility system, and operating those circuits independently.
 Islanding capabilities are fundamental to the function of a microgrid.
 (See also “anti-islanding.”)